XxAcielxX/arch-plasma-install/README.md

 station [selected station] connect [SSID]
 ```

 IWCTL will prompt you to enter the access point's passphrase.
 Enter it and you should be connected to the internet soon after.
+Now type `exit` to quit from the IWCTL.

 ### Load Keymaps (for non US-ENG Keyboard Users only)
 For a list of all the available keymaps, use the command: